GreenSaladLeaf/Bike-Share/README.md

 - There are **no mismatched cases** where the station name is present but the ID is missing, or the reverse.
 This suggests that the missing data for station names and IDs is likely due to the fact that some rides are dockless and thus do not require station information.

 #### Step 7: Checking for Multiple Names for One Station ID
 This step investigates cases where a single 'start_station_id' or 'end_station_id' is linked to multiple 'start_station_name' or 'end_station_name' values.
-The goal is to identify potential inconsistencies in station data, which could arise from factors such as temporary relocations, naming variations, shared IDs, or historical name changes.
+The goal is to identify potential inconsistencies in station data caused by factors such as temporary relocations, naming variations, shared IDs, or historical name changes.

 ##### 1. Identifying Station IDs with Multiple Names
 The start and end station IDs were combined into a single 'station_id' column, and the corresponding names into a 'station_name' column to identifies station IDs with more than one distinct name.